roninprogrammer/CurrencyChanger/README.md

 ![alt text](http://i.imgur.com/tIdZkl3.png "")

-If also if your using SimpleHttpClient and AsyncTask are written in 30lines of code, you can achieve the same using Retrofit or volley in within 6 to 8 lines of code.
+If also if your using SimpleHttpClient and AsyncTask are written in 30 lines of code, you can achieve the same using Retrofit or volley in within 6 to 8 lines of code.

 So, retrofit is winrar and most easier way for consuming a REST api on Android.